EUROPEAN ENVIRONMENTAL TRIBUNAL

 2. Considering that the environment is part of the human being and, essentially, a condition of anthropological character.

-3. Considering that, being the environment part of the human being, culture exerts a preponderant function in relation to the ideas of Nature, environment, present, past and future.
+3. Considering that, taking the environment as an essential part of the human being, culture exerts a preponderant function in relation to Nature, environment, present, past and future.

 4. Considering the concept of Europe, as a dynamic set of different nations, cultures and histories, defending the principles established in the United Nations Chart of Human Rights.